Financial-Times/pac-aurora-backup/README.md

 ## Build and deployment

-* The application is built as a Docker image inside a helm chart to be deployed as cronjob in a Kubernetes cluster.
+* The application is built as a Docker image inside a Helm chart to be deployed as cronjob in a Kubernetes cluster.
   An internal Jenkins job takes care to push the Docker image to DockerHub and deploy the chart when a tag is created.
   This is the DockerHub repository: [coco/pac-aurora-backup](https://hub.docker.com/r/coco/pac-aurora-backup)
 * CI provided by CircleCI: [pac-aurora-backup](https://circleci.com/gh/Financial-Times/pac-aurora-backup)